Termo (video game): History

 Termo was developed by Fernando Serboncini, a São Paulo-born engineer who works for Google in Montreal, Canada, where he has been part of the Google Chrome team for more than a decade.
 He is also a member of the Web Hypertext Application Technology Working Group (WHATWG), responsible for maintaining the HTML standard.
 Serboncini has described game creation as a hobby.
 Serboncini began playing Wordle, a similar English-language word puzzle designed by Josh Wardle, during Christmas 2021.
 Impressed by its minimalist design, he decided to create a Portuguese equivalent.
 He noted that Portuguese had historically lacked free, high-quality word games, in part due to the absence of open-source dictionaries.

 The most time-consuming stage of development was compiling a usable lexicon.
 Over the course of about a week, Serboncini built a list of roughly 19,000 five-letter Portuguese words using material drawn from operating system dictionaries, Facebook posts, and court rulings.
 He later reported that the number of valid entries stabilized at about 18,000.
 The list was refined to remove obscure regionalisms, profanity, proper nouns, and verb conjugations.
 At his mother's request, the word seios was also excluded.
 By comparison, the programming of the game itself required only two to three days.

 The game was launched on 5 January 2022, with the first solution word being festa.
 Serboncini initially shared the link with family and a small group of friends.
 Within an hour, more than 20,000 people were playing.
 Less than ten days later, Termo reached 100,000 daily players.
 By mid-January, the number had grown to over 200,000, and by the end of the month it exceeded 400,000.
+The sudden growth caused the game's server to crash, with the demand requiring multiple upgrades from the original low-cost server to larger systems.
 In February 2022, the game consistently attracted over half a million users each day.
 Roughly 85% of the player base is in Brazil, with about 7.5% in Portugal and the remainder spread across other countries.
-The sudden growth caused the game's server to crash, with the demand requiring multiple upgrades from the original low-cost server to larger systems.
 As part of his legacy, Serboncini released the Portuguese word list publicly so that others could create word games in the language.